DOK Exchange XR

 exchange [at] dok-leipzig [dot] de

-DOK Exchange XR Conference is a hybrid event with speakers presenting an in-depth look at the various aspects of XR development.
-We will critically look at and analyze new directions for XR and storytelling to better understand and take sustainable decisions on design, production and distribution processes.
+DOK Exchange XR Conference was a hybrid event with speakers presenting an in-depth look at the various aspects of XR development.
+We critically looked at and analyzed new directions for XR and storytelling to better understand and take sustainable decisions on design, production and distribution processes.